Wakana Sonobe

-Wakana Sonobe (園部八奏, Sonobe Wanaka, born 17 January 2008) is a Japanese professional tennis player.
+Wakana Sonobe (園部八奏, Sonobe Wakana, born 17 January 2008) is a Japanese professional tennis player.
 She won the girls' singles at the 2025 Australian Open and reached the final of the girls' singles at the 2024 US Open.

 Early life

 From Saitama Prefecture, she started playing tennis at four years-old, and briefly did ballet as a youngster.
 She won the Japanese U14 national tennis title in singles in 2021.
 She became based at the IMG Academy in the United States in February 2022.

-Career
+Juniors

 2023

-She made her junior grand slam debut at the 2023 Australian Open where she reached the second round with partner Emerson Jones.
+She made her junior major debut at the 2023 Australian Open where she reached the second round with partner Emerson Jones.
 Playing the girls' singles at the 2023 Wimbledon Championships she was defeated by British player Mika Stojsavljevic in the first round.
-She lost to Stojsavljevic again in the first round of the 2023 US Open girls' singles but reached the semi finals of the girls' doubles alongside compatriot Hayu Kinoshita.
+She lost to Stojsavljevic again in the first round of the 2023 US Open girls' singles but reached the semifinals in the doubles alongside compatriot Hayu Kinoshita.